-- 7.7.1 As part of the retail survey a pedestrian flow count is undertaken at strategic points within the town; outside Waitrose, Priory Street, Church Street, Agincourt Street, St John's Street, Howells Place, Oldway Centre (Monnow Street), Somerfield (Riverside), Bus Station Access, Cattle Market Access, and Monnow Bridge. - 7.7.2 There has been considerable fluctuation in pedestrian flows in Monmouth over the 2003-2020 period.
-Despite a sharp fall in 2014, and a declining trend since, in 2019 the footfall survey recorded a sharp increase across all counts.
-However, the 2020 footfall survey recorded a decrease in all counts in particular the non-peak count.
-The decrease in footfall in 2020, may be influenced by the pandemic. - 7.7.3 A large proportion of pedestrian movement in 2020 was between 11am-1pm, largely coinciding with the lunch hour.
-However this was less than in previous years and may be due to increased numbers working from home in 2020.
-The areas of the Central Shopping Area with the highest pedestrian footfall were Agincourt Street and St. John's Street.
-Another count point which sees a higher level of pedestrian footfall is the entrance to the Oldway Centre.
-This suggests that Home Bargains, now well established, has been a popular addition to the CSA and that people may be using the associated car park.
-The highest average count in 2020, was recorded on the Saturday as illustrated in figure 7.10.
+- 7.7.1 As part of the retail survey a pedestrian flow count is undertaken at strategic points within the town; outside Waitrose, Priory Street, Church Street, Agincourt Street, St John's Street, Howells Place, Oldway Centre (Monnow Street), Oldway Centre (Riverside), Bus Station Access, Cattle Market Access, and Monnow Bridge. - 7.7.2 There has been considerable fluctuation in pedestrian flows in Monmouth over the 2003-2021 period.
+Despite declining in 2014 and 2015, levels then stabilised before 2019, where the footfall survey recorded a sharp increase across all counts.
+In 2020 footfall flow fell again which was likely due to the impact of the pandemic and associated restrictions.
+The decline in footfall flows in 2020 was experience across all town centres in Monmouthshire.
+However, the 2021 footfall survey indicates an increase in all average flows with the exception of Saturday flow.
+Whilst the increases are only marginal, they may in part reflect the impact of removing restrictions associated with the Covid-19 pandemic and the popularity of the Monmouth CSA to the surrounding catchment, as well as the ambition of consumers to resume some form of normality.

+7.7.3 Whilst a large proportion of pedestrian movement in 2021 was between 11am-2pm on peak and non-peak days, there is a wider distribution of higher counts across all five time periods in Monmouth.
+This may be due to increased working at home and therefore a reduction in town centre footfall over the lunch hour.
+The distribution of higher counts across the day is particularly noticeable on the Saturday and may reflect the popularity of Monmouth to tourists who visit throughout the day and increased resident visits.
+The areas of the Central Shopping Area with the highest pedestrian footfall were the entrance to the Oldway Centre, Church Street, Waitrose and Priory Street.
+The high counts at the Oldway Centre suggest that Home Bargains, now well established, has been a popular addition to the CSA and that people may be using the associated car park.
+Despite the decrease since 2020, the highest average pedestrian flow in 2021 was recorded on the Saturday as illustrated in figure 7.10.